andersondomingues/orca-sim/README.md

 This projects uses software (and hardware) from other projects.
 This projects

 - *HF-RISCV*.
 The hf-riscv processor is maintained by Sergio Johann (sjohann81).
 More information on his work can be found at [his repository](https://github.com/sjohann81/hf-risc).

 - *HEMPS*.
 The HEMPS project is maintened by the GAPH group.
 More information on their work can be found at [their website](http://www.inf.pucrs.br/hemps/getting_started.html).
+Content used within URSA project comes from [their repository](https://github.com/GaphGroup/hemps).

 ## Licensing